Rateable value and valuations

-Rateable values
+Rateable value

 Every commercial property has a rateable value determined by the Valuation Office.
 The rateable value is a professional view of the annual rent for a property if it were available, vacant and to let on the open market.
 Rateable values are based on market rents at an earlier valuation date (“the antecedent date”) - a date specified by the government.

-See further details on the revaluation page.
+See further details on the Revaluation page.

 Find out the rateable value of a property